agility-game/dokploy/300/800/README.md

 Once the project has been created, inside the project click **+ Create Service** and from the Actions choose **Compose** (not Application):

+**NOTE**: If the option ```Compose``` is not showing, consider upgrading your Dokploy instance.
+This is a newer feature, not found in older versions of Dokploy.
+You can upgrade your Dokploy server from within Dokploy.

 ![create_a_new_app_service-001](https://github.com/agility-game/dokploy/assets/1499433/856e550b-8e03-4a87-812f-7cf5721e714e)

 For the name of the Application Service let's use ```Frontend``` and for the Description ```Frontend of App```, like so: